Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 ### Respect-Commanding Attitude

 **Type:** Supplemental; Scene
-**Cost**: 2m
+**Cost**: 2a

-Once a Solar has begun a speech, performance, or other social action, those listening become unable to interrupt.
-Even their enemies must pause at the force of conviction the Solar, unable to take direct action against the Solar.
+Once a Solar has begun a speech, performance, or other social action, those listening become unable to interrupt—no matter how long the Solar draws out their speech.
+Even their enemies must pause at the force of conviction the Solar, unable to take direct action against the Solar while in their monologue, unless they are directly acted against.

 This charm only affects those with (Essence) less than 3, or the Solar’s own (whichever is greater).